UU-Human-Evolution/1MB438/Lab_1.md

 (_New ideas from this year_)
 1. Do all deadly mushrooms share a common phylogenetic origin or did they evolve their deadliness many times independently?
 2. Are Nile crocodiles more closely related to pigeons or geckos?
-3. What is the place for humans in the primate phylogeny?
-You can include both extant humans (_Homo sapiens_) and archaic humans (Neanderthals and Denisovans).
+3. 9.
+Describe the phylogeny of primates, big and small... and include humans (modern humans and archaic humans: Neanderthals and Denisovans).
 4. Describe the phylogenetic relationship between all fruits that you would use in [this fruit salad recipe](https://www.loveandlemons.com/fruit-salad-recipe/).